Akib13/learn-nextjs/README.md

-Updated blog pages.
-Can be accessed through localhost:3000/blog/something/... and analyze the console log.
+Updated clients pages.
+Can be accessed through localhost:3000/clients and analyze the console log.